 Corporate Governance and Nominating Committee.
 The Corporate Governance and Nominating Committee ("Committee") reviews and reports to the Board on a periodic basis with regard to matters of corporate governance and corporate social responsibility, such as environmental, workplace or stakeholder issues.
 The Committee also reviews and assesses the effectiveness of the Board's Guidelines on Significant Corporate Governance Issues ("Guidelines"), makes recommendations to the Board regarding proposed revisions to the Guidelines, and makes recommendations to the Board regarding the size and composition of the Board.
-In addition, the Committee makes recommendations to the Board regarding the second makes recommendations to the Board reviews and makes recommendations to the independent directors.
+In addition, the Committee makes recommendations to the Board regarding the agendas for our annual meetings, reviews stockholder proposals and makes recommendations to the Board for action on such proposals, and reviews and makes recommendations concerning compensation for the independent directors.
 The Committee held three meetings in 2005.